 The Northern Territory hosts two magnificent landforms: one is the Ayers Rock (Uluru) – a large sandstone monolith that rises to an elevation of 348m in the southern part of the territory.
 The other one is the Kata Tuja (Olgas) - a group of large 36 domes that are also located in the southern part of the territory.
 These two major landmarks form a part of the Uluru-Kata Tjuta National Park and are regarded as a sacred site for the indigenous Aborigine people of the area.

-The Kakadu National Park, situated in the territory’s northern part, features extensive wetlands which run along the edges of the Arafura Sea.
+The Arnhem Land Plateau, situated in the northeastern corner of the Northern Territory, boasts a rugged terrain with deep gorges and escarpments.
+It serves as a significant cultural area for Indigenous Australians and contains the Kakadu National Park, a UNESCO World Heritage Site.
+This park features extensive wetlands which run along the edges of the Arafura Sea.
 The territory also comprises several offshore islands including Bathurst, Groote Eylandt, Melville, etc. The Simpson Desert occupies the extreme southeastern corner of the state while the grassy Barkly Tableland is located to the north of the Simpson Desert.

 The self-governing Northern Territory of Australia is divided into 5 counties.
 In alphabetical order, these counties are Disraeli, Gladstone, Malmesbury, Palmerston, and Roseberry.
 In addition to the counties, the Territory is also divided into 17 local government areas and contains 5 municipalities and 11 shires.